Personalized Addiction Assessments In Westchester County for Healthy Living

-- Family History – It is important to examine the nature of your relationship with your family to determine any enabling, dependence, or co-dependence factors.
-History of substance use in the family can also be an indicator.
+- Family History – We will examine the nature of your relationship with your family to determine if there are any co-dependence factors.

 What Happens After a Drug & Alcohol Assessment?

-After your assessment, a brief report will be drafted which will contain a professional evaluation of your condition (if one is identified) with recommendations if needed.
+After your assessment, a very brief letter will be sent to your lawyer that will contain a professional evaluation of your condition (if you have one) with recommendations only if needed.

 Consultation Is the First Step